XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 2. Mistaking provisional transaction results for their final, immutable results.
 3. Failing to find authoritative results of transactions previously applied to the ledger.

 These types of errors can potentially lead to serious problems.
 For example, an application that fails to find a prior successful payment transaction might erroneously submit another transaction, duplicating the original payment.
-This underscores the importance that applications base their actions on authoritive transaction results, using the techniques described in this document.
+This underscores the importance that applications base their actions on authoritative transaction results, using the techniques described in this document.

 ## Background

 The XRP Ledger protocol provides a ledger shared across all servers in the network.
-Through a [process of consensus and validation](https://ripple.com/build/ripple-ledger-consensus-process/), the network agrees on order in which transactions are applied to (or omitted from) the ledger.
+Through a [process of consensus and validation](https://ripple.com/build/ripple-ledger-consensus-process/), the network agrees on the order in which transactions are applied to (or omitted from) the ledger.

 Well-formed transactions submitted to trusted XRP Ledger servers are usually validated or rejected in a matter of seconds.
 There are cases, however, in which a well-formed transaction is neither validated nor rejected this quickly.
 One specific case can occur if the global [transaction cost](concept-transaction-cost.html) increases after an application sends a transaction.
 If the transaction cost increases above what has been specified in the transaction, the transaction is not included in the next validated ledger.
 If at some later date the global transaction cost decreases, the transaction could be included in a later ledger.
 If the transaction does not specify an expiration, there is no limit to how much later this can occur.